-MOCA launched Shift Key in spring 2020 as a way to present and support more artists via our online platform and to expand our digital offerings.
-After curating the first 6 months, the MOCA team has invited guest curators to continue the programme with artworks that feel relevant at this moment and can be shared online to watch for free.
-The videos are currently posted for a period of one month.
+In spring 2020, MOCA launched Shift Key, an online video platform, as a way to present and support more artists during the pandemic and to expand our digital offerings.
+After curating the first 6 months, the MOCA team invited guest curators to continue the programme with artworks that feel relevant at this moment and can be shared online to watch for free.
+Videos are currently posted for a period of one month.
 Thereafter an image and other materials remain, resulting in an archive, which exists below—in image and text—as a document of the conversations and relationships formed so far.

 Shift Key is generously supported by Scotiabank.

 Guest Curator: Carly Whitefield